Ether-DiscordBot/Ether-Bot/README.md

 # Overview

-*The Bot is in developpement but you can already [use it](https://discord.com/api/oauth2/authorize?client_id=985100792270819389&permissions=1514461785206&scope=bot%20applications.commands)!*
+*The Bot is in development but you can already [use it](https://discord.com/api/oauth2/authorize?client_id=985100792270819389&permissions=1514461785206&scope=bot%20applications.commands)!*

-Ether is a powerful and easy to use Discord bot written in python.
+Æther is a powerful and easy to use Discord bot written in python.
 The bot include features like **Moderation, Fun, Leveling, Music, Playlists, Reddit, Reactions, Image, DnD, Steam** and more!